007300/ng-time-value-accessor/README.md

 # WIP: ng-time-value-accessor

 [![Build Status](https://travis-ci.org/007300/ng-time-value-accessor.svg?branch=master)](https://travis-ci.org/007300/ng-time-value-accessor)
 [![npm version](https://badge.fury.io/js/ng-time-value-accessor.svg)](https://badge.fury.io/js/ng-time-value-accessor)

 A time value accessor for Angular 5+, can be used for input[time].
+Instead of 'hh:mm', the time will be converted to seconds since '00:00'.

 ## Examples: